 In 1992 the format was changed to 3 Divisions of 9 teams each.
 Since then there have been semi-finals and a final in each division.

 This format remained until the end of the 2005 season.
-From 2006 the NPC morphed into the Air New Zealand Cup and the Heartland Championship.
+From 2006 the NPC morphed into the Air New Zealand Cup and Heartland Championship.
+In 2016 it was named the ITM Cup and then in 2021 the Bunnings NPC.